Chinese tea culture: Ming era

 Ming era porcelain teapot with enamel overglaze.

 Ming Pewter Jar for tea leaves decorated with scenes inlaid with brass.

 In 1391, the Hongwu Emperor (1368–1398), the founder of the Ming dynasty, decreed that tributes of tea to the court were to be changed from the "wax tea" cake form to loose-leaf tea.
 The emperor's explanation for the change found in his decree, called "Abolishing Tea Cakes and Switching to Tribute Leaf Tea," was that wax tea cake making was "overtaxing the people's strength."'
 The emperor had also grown up as a poor tenant farmer and had also spent some time as a Buddhist monk.
-He thus preferred the simpler and less time consuming way of making loose leaf teas than the more expensive and ostentatious whisked tea style, which was also much more difficult and expensive to process.
+He thus preferred the simpler and less time-consuming way of making loose leaf teas than the more expensive and ostentatious whisked tea style, which was also much more difficult and expensive to process.
 His imperial decree quickly transformed the tea-drinking habits of the Chinese upper classes, who soon took to drinking loose leaf tea.
 Cake tea was further criticized by the emperor's son, Zhu Quan, who was a connoisseur of tea.
-Zhu's Tea Manual (茶谱, Chá Pǔ) argued that cake tea / wax tea ruined the true flavor of tea which could only be experienced by brewing pure tea leaf in its natural form.
+Zhu's Tea Manual argued that cake tea / wax tea ruined the true flavor of tea which could only be experienced by brewing pure tea leaf in its natural form.
 He also promoted a refined style of taking tea which required six pure elements: quiet hills, clear spring water, pure tea, relaxed heart, clean teaware and the company of virtuous people.

 Ming style loose leaf tea was also introduced to Japan in the 17th century by figures like the Chinese Buddhist monk Ingen (Ch: Yinyuan), the founder of the Ōbaku school of Zen.
 This tea tradition, popularized by later figures like Baisao, would evolve into the style now known as senchadō.